InsightEdge/insightedge-ctr-demo/doc/doc.md

 clicks: Long = 6865066
 ctr: Float = 0.16980562
 ```
-The CTR is 0.169 (or 16.9%) which is quite high number, the common value in industry is about 0.2-0.3%.
-So high value is probably because non-clicks and clicks are subsampled according to different strategies as stated by Avazu.
+The CTR is 0.169 (or 16.9%) which is quite a high number, the common value in the industry is about 0.2-0.3%.
+So a high value is probably because non-clicks and clicks are subsampled according to different strategies, as stated by Avazu.

 Now, the question is which features should we use to create a predictive model?
 This is a difficult question that requires a deep knowledge of the problem domain.
 Let's try to learn it from the dataset we have.